coder/docs/admin/access-control/organizations.md

-This field is no longer used in the Coder helm chart, and you will not be able to make any changes *unless* there are no longer any environments in the namespaces you removed being used with Coder deployments v1.17+ (if you remove namespaces from the `namespaceWhitelist` field, the environments in the namespaces are no longer accessible).
+This field is no longer used in the Coder helm chart, and you will not be able to make any changes *unless* there are no longer any environments in the namespaces you removed being used with Coder deployments v1.17.0 or later (if you remove namespaces from the `namespaceWhitelist` field, the environments in the namespaces are no longer accessible).
 For older Coder deployments, you can continue using existing environments in whitelisted namespaces, though you cannot create new environments in those namespaces.